 For more information, please visit: https://www.collegedrinkingprevention.gov/CollegeAIM

-9 Presley, C.A.; and Pimentel, E.R.
-The introduction of the heavy and frequent drinker: A proposed classification to increase accuracy of alcohol assessments in postsecondary educational settings.
-Journal of Studies on Alcohol and Drugs 67(2):324–331, 2006.
-PMID:16562416
+9 Presley CA, Pimentel ER.
+The introduction of the heavy and frequent drinker: a proposed classification to increase accuracy of alcohol assessments in postsecondary educational settings.
+J Stud Alcohol.
+2006;67(2):324–31.
+PubMed PMID:16562416